Skip to article frontmatterSkip to article content

 Parameters in a GET

-We can write slightly more sophisticated URLs:
+For GET requests, we can write slightly more sophisticated URLs:

-Need to retrieve the arguments in the handler function 🤔
+Of course then we need to retrieve the arguments in the handler function 🤔

 FastAPI has it all figured out